calltelemetry/calltelemetry/docs/deployment/ova.md

 ```

 ### First Login
-It will bootup and grab a DHCP address, and print that on the console.
+It will bootup and grab a DHCP address, and display that on the console.
 Just open a web browser to http://IPADDRESS and create a new login(signup).

 Each user is assigned their own private Organizaiton by default.
 No data is shared between users unless the user is invited to the Organization.